vshi2316/AD_Multimodal_Study/README.md

 The participant-independent Alzheimer Disease Neuroimaging Initiative benchmark contains 318 participants, including 104 events.
 The clinical plus magnetic resonance imaging model achieved an area under the receiver operating characteristic curve of 0.752, with a 95% confidence interval from 0.695 to 0.810.
 The complete clinical, cerebrospinal fluid, and magnetic resonance imaging model achieved an area under the curve of 0.720; cerebrospinal fluid measurements were available for 29 participants, so this estimate requires cautious interpretation.

-The Australian Imaging, Biomarker and Lifestyle clinical-proxy analysis contains 34 participants and 16 events.
+The Australian Imaging, Biomarkers and Lifestyle clinical-proxy analysis contains 34 participants and 16 events.
 The age, sex, Mini-Mental State Examination, and apolipoprotein E epsilon 4 model achieved an area under the curve of 0.759, with a 95% confidence interval from 0.597 to 0.908.
 This analysis evaluates transportability of a clinical proxy and does not constitute complete external validation of the magnetic resonance imaging and cerebrospinal fluid model.

 Reference values used to check generated aggregate results are stored in `analysis_pipeline/REFERENCE_RESULTS.json`.